sriramab/gamamanual/Tutorials/Tutorials/LunearysFlu/LuneraysFlu_step1.md

 ### global section
 The global section represents a specific agent, called [world](GlobalSpecies).
 Defining this agent follows the same principle as any agent and is, thus, defined after a species.
-The world agent represents everything that is global to the model : dynamics, variables… It allows to initialize simulations (init block): the world is always created and initialized first when a simulation is launched (before any other agents).
+The world agent represents everything that is global to the model : dynamics, variables...
+It allows to initialize simulations (init block): the world is always created and initialized first when a simulation is launched (before any other agents).
 The geometry (shape) of the world agent is by default a square with 100m for side size, but can be redefined if necessary.
 The _step_ attribute of the world agent allows to specify the duration of one simulation step (by default, 1 step = 1 seconde).

 #### global variable